QMSforever/Causal-Inference/README.md

 2. **Nickell, Stephen.
 (1981)**: "Biases in Dynamic Models with Fixed Effects".
 This paper explores the potential biases in dynamic models with fixed effects.
 3. **Chamberlain, Gary.
 (1982)**: "Multivariate Regression Models for Panel Data."
 Chamberlain's paper is a foundational work on the application of multivariate regression models to panel data.
 4. **Wooldridge, Jeffrey M. (2001)**: Econometric Analysis of Cross Section and Panel Data.
 This text offers an in-depth exploration of methods applied to cross-sectional and panel data.
-5. **Abadie, A and J Gardeazabal.
-(2003)**: "The Economic Costs of Conflict: A Case Study of the Basque Country."
-The American Economic Review, 93(1):113–132.
-6. **Hsiao, C. (2003)**: "Analysis of Panel Data".
+5. **Hsiao, C. (2003)**: "Analysis of Panel Data".
 Detailed exploration of panel data analysis techniques.
-7. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
+6. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
 Overview of methods for analyzing time-series cross-section data.
-8. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
+7. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.
-9. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
+8. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.

 ## Introduction to Time-Series Cross-Sectional Data (TSCS) (Beginner to Intermediate)
 ### Introduction to Time-Series Cross-Sectional Data